vinid/bkpvinid.github.io/_pages/projects.md

 author_profile: true
 ---

+Here I am listing some of the projects I am working on.
+I try to make everything I do available on github in such a way that experiments can be replicated and people can see what I am doing.

 # Contextualized Topic Modeling (CTM)

 Contextualized Topic Models (CTM) are a family of topic models that use pre-trained representations of language (e.g., BERT) to support topic modeling.
 See the papers for details: